NannyML/nannyml/docs/examples/california_housing.rst

 Performance Estimation
 ======================

-Let's estimate performance for reference and analysis partitions:
+We first want to estimate performance for the analysis period, using the reference period as our performance baseline.

 .. code:: python